sed-group/sed-backend/README.md

 - MySQL server

 ### Setup
+- cd to `sed-backend/apps/core`, where you will find the setup.sql file needed to setup the core database.
 - Run `mysql -h localhost -u root -p < setup.sql` (or you could use MySQL Workbench to execute the code inside setup.sql)
 - Run `pip install -r requirements.txt`
 - You may need to install some requirements, such as uvicorn and jose, manually.
 To do this, run `pip install uvicorn jose`